 Claiming Casualty and Theft Losses on Your Tax Return

-Casualty and theft losses can contribute to a tax deduction for damage and losses due to fire, accident, or a natural disaster.
+Property damage is never a good thing, but in some cases, you can take a tax deduction for damage and losses due to fire, accident, or a natural disaster.

 Of course, there are rules.
 First, you must itemize to claim this deduction.
-You can't also claim the standard deduction for your filing status.
+You can't claim the standard deduction for your filing status and still claim the losses.
 There are a few other requirements as well.

 This deduction used to cover a pretty wide-ranging set of circumstances, but that changed with the passage of the Tax Cuts and Jobs Act (TCJA) in December 2017.
 Beginning with tax year 2018 and through tax year 2025, you can only deduct casualty and theft losses if they're brought about due to an event that's been declared a disaster by the U.S. president.

-You can still claim these losses on your 2017 tax return, however, if you amend it—even without a presidential declaration.
+You can still claim these losses on your 2017 tax return, however, if you amend it within three years of 2017 or 2020—whether or not there is a presidential declaration.

 A casualty is the loss of property, including damage and destruction, that occurs because of a sudden event.
 The event must be identifiable, unexpected, and unusual.
 Events that meet these criteria include: